colinyjchung/darkdragons/content/post/death-of-emma-frog.md

 ]
 +++

 **Thistle Frog** (_EB_, played by _AB_), long-lost brother of **Emma Frog** (_EC_), is an assassin hired by the Dolmenwood Drunes to kill **Aranna Weaver** (_AJ_).
 Apparently, this was not purely business either.
 It's personal.
 At one point, Aranna had accidentally pushed Toad Frog (another Frog sibling) off a cliff.
 This is all backstory I find out happened on a Messenger Kids group chat prior to today's session.
 So at EB's behest, Thistle begins the session by attacking Aranna.
-(It doesn't tend well).
+(It doesn't end well).

-After stabbing Aranna, **Lane Weaver** (_AB_) steps in front of his sister. **Aust Booker** (_OR_) grabs Thistle from behind at cuts him.
+After stabbing Aranna, **Lane Weaver** (_AB_) steps in front of his sister, protecting her. **Aust Booker** (_OR_) grabs Thistle from behind and cuts him.
 Lane, too, slashes Thistle.
 Thistle breaks free, shoves Lane aside, and makes another assault on Aranna.
 She is nearly dead when she fires an arrow at Thistle between his eyes. _Thistle is dead_.

-**Emma Frog** (_EC_) enacts vengeance and rams her horns into Aust with a tremendous blow.
+**Emma Frog** (_EC_) enacts vengeance for her dead brother and rams her horns into Aust with a tremendous blow.
 Lane seizes her and holds her down while Aust gets up and grabs her legs.
-There is angry words exchanged.
+There are angry words exchanged.
 Eventually, they calm down and agree to stay cool.
 They let Emma go and they decide heading back to Mlurg Nar to chill and heal up is a good idea.

 ## Thieves in the Night